The Mesh light is a type of VRayLight that takes its shape and size from a mesh object.

 Parameters - Sampling Rollout

-Subdivs – This parameter is disabled by default since most users will not need local control of subdivs, however this parameter controls the number of samples V-Ray takes to compute lighting locally for this light.
+Subdivs – This parameter is disabled by default since most users do not need local control of subdivs, however this parameter controls the number of samples V-Ray takes to compute lighting locally for this light.
 Lower values create more noise, but render faster.
 Higher values produce smoother results but take more time to render.
 This parameter is not available when the renderer is set to GPU.

 To activate this parameter and specify a value, use the Use local subdivs parameter under the V-Ray tab > Global DMC rollout in the Render Setup window.
 Note that the actual number of samples also depends on the Global DMC Settings.
 By default, this parameter is controlled by the Min samples parameter in the Advanced user mode of the Global DMC rollout.